ttscoff/apex/man/apex.1.md

 - **TextIndex syntax**: `word{^}`, `[term]{^}`, `{^params}`

 The index is automatically generated at the end of the document or at the `<!--INDEX-->` marker if present.
 Entries are sorted alphabetically and can be grouped by first letter.

+## Plugins

+**--plugins**, **--no-plugins**
+:   Enable or disable external/plugin processing.
+Plugins extend Apex with custom processing capabilities.

+**--list-plugins**
+:   List installed plugins and available plugins from the remote directory.
+Shows both locally installed plugins and plugins available for installation from the Apex plugin directory.

+**--install-plugin** *ID*
+:   Install a plugin by ID from the remote directory, or by Git URL/GitHub shorthand (user/repo).
+Plugins are installed to `$XDG_CONFIG_HOME/apex/plugins` (or `~/.config/apex/plugins` when `XDG_CONFIG_HOME` is not set).
+When installing from a URL or GitHub shorthand, Apex will prompt for confirmation since plugins execute unverified code.

+**--uninstall-plugin** *ID*
+:   Uninstall a plugin by ID.
+Removes the plugin directory from the plugins folder.
+Apex will prompt for confirmation before removing the plugin.

 ## General Options